Oklahoma Department of Mental Health and Substance Abuse Services: Budget and Staffing

-The Department is the sixth largest State agency by annual appropriations from the Oklahoma Legislature.
-For fiscal year 2012, the Department received $183 million in appropriations from the Legislature, equivalent to 61% of the total budget. $59 million came from fees charged by the Department for its services, or 20% of its budget.
-The remaining $56 million (19%) comes in the form of grants from the federal Substance Abuse and Mental Health Services Administration.
+The department is the sixth largest state agency by annual appropriations from the Oklahoma Legislature.
+For fiscal year 2025, the department received a total of $387 million in initial appropriations.
+Appropriations make up 64% of the FY25 ODMHSAS budget, 25% or $152 million is from fees for service, and 11% or $68 million is grant revenue primarily from the federal Substance Abuse and Mental Health Services Administration.